HypoChloremic/medicine/klin/gyn.md

 * In Swedish population:
   * 13 % women with EC had at least one relative with the same disease.
-  * Relative proportion of endometrial  cancer in families from patients with EC was increased compared to general cancer population: 5.5% vs3.05 %
+  * Relative proportion of endometrial  cancer in famutatiiioner milies from patients with EC was increased compared to general cancer population: 5.5% vs3.05 %
   * 47% of  patients had relatives who were diagnosed with EC cancer before the age of 50 years
 * A history of colorectal or ovarian cancer in first-degree relatives has also been associated with an increased risk of endometrial cancer